XinYing0905/SuperIdol5/TaskAnalysis.md

 ### Design Implications
 Based on the HTA findings, we identify both improvements to be made and features worth retaining.

-Need to Add/Improve:
+Improvement needed:
 - Simplify legal content using plain language and clear visual structure.

 - Optimize the platform for mobile devices to ensure fast loading times and minimal interruptions.

-Need to Retain:
+Features to keep:

 - Maintain the clean and minimal interface that supports easy navigation.